5minds/ProcessCube.CLI/src/snippets/list-process-instances.epilog.md

     $ atlas list-process-instances --completed-after "2020-01-01" --completed-before "2020-10-31"

 Filtering by execution time in units of time 'days, hours, minutes or seconds' with the abbreviation 'd, h, m or s'.
-For example, a process-instances whose execution time is longer than 1 hour:
+For example, process-instances whose execution time is longer than 1 hour:

     $ atlas list-process-instances --completed-in "> 1h"